 If the person who has claimed your business is willing to transfer ownership to you, they need to log into their Google Business Profile dashboard, enter your name or email address, and assign you the role of owner.
 They can then click “invite” to invite you via email.

 All you have to do now is change the primary owner from the previous person to your name.
 There is instant verification of you as the new owner.
 Finally, you can go into the user’s panel and remove the old owner’s name.

 If you don’t know who has claimed ownership:

-If you don’t know who has claimed your Google My Business listing, it can be a bit more challenging.
+If you don’t know who has claimed your Google Business Profile listing, it can be a bit more challenging.

 First, go to business.google.com/add and find your business.
 You will see the notification that the listing has already been claimed.
 Click to request access and fill out the form that is provided.

-If approved, you will get the Google My Business listing and the process is over.
+If approved, you will get the Google Business Profile listing and the process is over.
 If the request is denied, you will get an email telling you so.

 At this point, you can click the “appeal now” button and go through the appeal process with Google support.
 It’s after three days the person has not responded, you will be able to claim the listing yourself by going back to the confirmation email and viewing the request.